tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-1/Chapter01P06/ReadMe.md

 Made using Java SE 1.8.

-Display the result of the summation:
+Displays the result of the summation:

 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9